mousrij/devops-bootcamp-14-python-automation/exercises/Exercises.md

 Once all the above is configured, create a Jenkins Pipeline with the following steps:

 - Fetch all 3 images from the ECR repository (using Python)
-- Let the user select the image from the list (hint: https://www.jenkins.io/doc/pipeline/steps/pipeline-input-step/)
+- Let the user select the image from the list ([hint](https://www.jenkins.io/doc/pipeline/steps/pipeline-input-step/))
 - SSH into the EC2 server (using Python)
 - Run docker login to authenticate with ECR repository (using Python)
 - Start the container from the selected image from step 2 on EC2 instance (using Python)